Augmenting software engineering with AI - The ai4se taxonomy and its use

-For \textbf{code} \textit{generation}, \cite{bird2023taking} discusses early experiences of developers using GitHub Copilot, which uses a language model trained on source code.
-Guided by Copilot, developers can write code faster than a human colleague, potentially accelerating development.
-Three empirical studies with Copilot highlight the different ways developers use Copilot, the challenges they face, the evolving role of code review, and the potential impact of pair programming with AI on software development. \cite{svyatkovskiy2020intellicode} discusses IntelliCode Compose, a multilingual code completion tool that predicts entire sequences of code tokens up to full lines of code.
-The generative transformer model has been trained on 1.2 billion lines of Python, C\#, JavaScript and TypeScript code.

-\cite{bader2019getafix} presents Getafix, a tool for fixing common bugs by learning from previous human-written fixes, for \textbf{code} \textit{improvement}.
-It uses hierarchical clustering to group bug fix patterns into a hierarchy from general to specific, and a ranking system based on the context of the code change to suggest the most appropriate fix.
-Another debugging approach, DeepDebug, is presented in~\cite{drain2021generating}, which has been trained by mining GitHub repositories to detect and fix bugs in Java methods.

-Since different software testing techniques are complementary, reveal different types of defects and test different aspects of a program, \cite{lenz2013linking} presents for \textbf{test} \textit{understanding} and \textit{improvement} an ML-based approach to link test results from different techniques, to cluster test data based on functional similarities, and to generate classifiers according to test objectives, which can be used for test case selection and prioritisation.

-\cite{tufano2022generating} discusses a \textbf{test} \textit{generation} approach for writing unit test cases by generating assert statements.
+Since different software \textbf{testing} techniques are complementary, reveal different types of defects and test different aspects of a program,~\citet{lenz_linking_2013} presents an ML-based approach to link test results from different techniques, to cluster test data based on functional similarities, and to generate classifiers according to test objectives, which can be used for test case selection and prioritisation. \citet{tufano_generating_2022} discusses a test generation approach for writing unit test cases by generating assert statements.